virgili0/Virgilio/Specializations/SoftSkills/Impactful Presentations.md

 ## How to present the content

+### Connect to the audience
+First, you need to [create a link](https://www.forbes.com/sites/lisaroepe/2017/03/14/6-ways-to-connect-with-your-audience-during-a-presentation/#73e158396516) between you and you audience.
+In this way they'll follow you, because they trust that you're useful for them and you genuinely want them to learn something.
+I like to call this process ["building trust"](https://www.trainingjournal.com/articles/opinion/how-build-trust-audience-when-making-presentation).

 ### Don’t read
 Really, don't do it.
 Reading slides will bore your audience and you'll seem less confident.
 [Here's](https://www.techwell.com/2013/10/give-better-presentation-don-t-read-your-slides) why.